hargoniX/master/thesis/thesis.typ

 QuickChick @quickchick.
 The main strength of this approach is performance: Computers can generate and evaluate many candidates within a short time span.
 As previously explained, the main weakness is theorems with complex constraints on the input space that make it hard to generate valid inputs.
-In order to counteract this, Isabelle, ACL2, and Rocq @quickchick-multirelations implement techniques to derive generators for inputs that are constrained by certain kinds of inductive relations.
+In order to counteract this, Isabelle's Quickcheck, ACL2, and later iterations of Rocq's QuickChick @quickchick-multirelations implement techniques to derive generators for inputs that are constrained by certain kinds of inductive relations.